yingpengma/Awesome-Story-Generation/README.md

 All papers are sorted in **chronological order**, with the most recent ones appearing at the top.

-Open issues and make PRs freely!
+Due to limited energy and time, omissions and errors may occur.
+If you notice any issues or mistakes anywhere, feel free to open issues and make PRs!

 If you have any suggestions or questions, please do not hesitate to reach out to me:

 `mayingpeng33 [AT] gmail [DOT] com`